RoboJackets/software-training-old/projects/week_3/Instructions.md

 In rviz, you'll see the boundary of the map and three coordinate frames.
 The "base_footprint" frame shows the robot's current estimate of where it is.
 The transformation from "odom" to "base_footprint" is tracked by our odometry system, using encoders.
 The robot will always start at <0,0> in the "odom" frame.
 The robot should move smoothly relative to the odom frame, but its absolute position will gradually build up error.
 In the "map" frame, we care more about absolute position than smooth trajectories, so the robot's position in the "map" frame is allowed to jump around.
 The conventions for these frame names are specified in [REP 105](https://www.ros.org/reps/rep-0105.html).
 The localization code we're writing this week will be publishing the "map" -> "odom" frame.
 This is a corrective transformation that accounts for the error built up in the "odom" frame.
 If our code works, the total transform through "map" -> "odom" -> "base_footprint" will give us the correct location for the robot.

 This week, when you start up the simulator, you're robot will be moved to a random location on the map.
 In the starter code, we're running a fake localizer node that always puts the "map" and "odom" frames in the same place.
 This effectively only uses the encoder measurements for localization.
 If you run the project with this fake localizer, you should see the robot is not showing up in the same place in rviz and in Gazebo.
+You can see the difference in the robot's predicted position and true postiion by seeing the divergence of the two odometry topics (colored arrows).
+The red arrow is where the robot predicts itself to be, and the green arrow is the true location.

 ![Results without the localizer](NoLocalizerScreenshot.png)

 If you drive the robot around, you'll see both displays show the same relative robot motion, but the rviz display is always off by some amount because it thought the robot started in a different place than it actually did.

 Once you get your localization code working, the "base_footprint" frame should converge onto the robot's real location.
+Also the red and green arrows should align.
 You'll also see a new cloud of triangles show up around the robot.
 These are the particles from your particle filter.
 Their location shows you the pose estimate associated with each particle, and their brightness represents their probabilistic weight.
 Bright particles are weighted higher, and dark particles have lower weights.
 The brightness of particles are relative to each other, therefore if you see a lot of bright particles that are in the wrong spot that means your filter has diverged and all particles have similar low weights.

 It may take a few seconds for your robot's estimate of its position to converge to the correct spot.
 The particles start randomly distributed across the whole map, and it'll take them a few iterations to settle on the right answer.
 The distribution we are using to initialize the particles is a [uniform distribution](https://en.wikipedia.org/wiki/Continuous_uniform_distribution), this will evenly distribute the initial particles around the map.
 Going back to our problem definition, it makes sense that our robot could be anywhere on the map.
 If we had a strong initial guess or prior about our robot we could incorporate that into our initialization.